aoihd/RSM/README.md

 # RSM
-Title: A Rapid Screening Method for Suspected Defects in Steel Pipe Welds by Combining Correspondence Mechanism and Normalizing Flow
+# Title: A Rapid Screening Method for Suspected Defects in Steel Pipe Welds by Combining Correspondence Mechanism and Normalizing Flow

 The supplementary material (video) of our method can be found at: https://www.bilibili.com/video/BV1nu4y1a7LT

-All defect images can be found at: https://pan.baidu.com/s/1-qM-CVTsBcnjglNJwNkLyQ?pwd=w4ho password：：w4ho
+Dataset can be found at: https://pan.baidu.com/s/1-qM-CVTsBcnjglNJwNkLyQ?pwd=w4ho password：：w4ho

-We will publish our code and dataset soon.
+We have published our code and dataset.
 <img width="972" alt="方法图" src="https://github.com/aoihd/RSM/assets/141041853/431bc7ee-4c5d-4f04-85ff-6535eef80999">